 - Consent may not be given by someone who is not of legal age or who is mentally or physically incapacitated, including incapacitation caused by voluntary or involuntary consumption of alcohol, other drugs, or any other condition.

-- A person who engages in sexual activity with someone who is known to be – or should have been known to be – mentally or physically incapacitated (including by alcohol or other drug use, sleep, unconsciousness, blackout, or other condition) is in violation of this policy.
+- A person who engages in sexual activity with someone who is known to be – or should have been known to be – mentally or physically incapacitated (including by alcohol or other drug use, sleep, unconsciousness, blackout, or any other condition) is in violation of this policy.

-- Silence, previous or current dating, or sexual relationship will not be considered indicators of consent.
+- Silence, previous or current dating or sexual relationship, will not be considered indicators of consent.

 - A lack of physical or other resistance on the part of a participant does not constitute consent.